Timfts/blog/src/content/posts/en/a-digital-garden.md

 ---
 I never know how to take the first step, sometimes I even run from it...

-But they say the most important thing is to begin, no matter how. so here i am.
+But they say the most important thing is to begin, no matter how.
+So here I am.

 It's pretty obvious how hard it is for me to actually do that:  to begin, to start simple, from the basics, to work with whatever I've got.
 My stuff always seems to involve big, elaborate, perfectly ordered plans... but that's not how real life works.
-Not everything is sync or unfolds in some neat, predefined order.
+Not everything is in sync or unfolds in some neat, predefined order.

 The journeys that led me here were long, far longer than they should've been.

-For a long time, I wanted to have a place like this to call my own, to do whatever I wanted with it — my dimension, my plane, my garden.
+For a long time, I wanted to have a place like this to call my own, to do whatever I wanted with it, my dimension, my plane, my garden.

 Initially, I just wanted a place to keep track of my technical learnings, personal programming projects, or any other related topics.

-But something changed the idea... it evolved, decayed, lingered — and nearly disappeared.
+But something changed the idea... it evolved, decayed, lingered, and nearly disappeared.

-It was years of thoughts and planning, but not a single word written.
-I burned through neurons wondering what I should write here, or what this space should even look like — keeping me from ever actually starting to write.
+It was years of thought and planning, but not a single word was written.
+I racked my brain wondering what I should write here, or what this space should even look like — keeping me from ever actually starting to write.

 A classic case of chronic procrastination.